Car Accidents Claim 15 Teens In 3 Days

 Family members, co-workers and friends reminisced about their loss fondly remembering that all 5 teens were close friends.
 Inseparable.
 No one truly knows where they were going that fateful day, but there remain heavy hearts in towns throughout Moore County, TX.
 There will be a candlelight prayer vigil to honor the teens.

 More than any other cause, statistics show that auto accidents are in fact the main cause of death among teenagers.
 Even more than guns, suicides and poisons, teenagers dying in accidents is highest.
 Although the National Highway Traffic Safety Administration adds that fatalities on a whole related to accidents is down over the years, that is not a sobering thought to friends and families who have lost their loved ones.

 If you’ve been injured in a car accident or lost a loved one due to another driver’s negligence, call one of our expert Lancaster auto accident attorneys today!
 We’ve built a solid reputation of helping our clients rebuild their lives by fighting for their rights.
 Haggerty & Silverman focuses not only on winning cases but also understanding our clients with compassion and professionalism.
-Call 717-397-3200 or click here to tell us about your accident case.
+Call or text 717-397-3200 or click here to tell us about your accident case.